Jimmy Demaret: Life and career

 Born in Houston, Texas, Demaret reached his peak in the late 1940s with wins in the Masters in 1947, runner-up to Ben Hogan in the 1948 U.S. Open, and leading money winner and Vardon Trophy winner in 1947.
 He reached the semifinals of the PGA Championship four times, but never made the finals.
 He was one stroke short of making the playoff for the 1957 U.S. Open, at age 47.
 He played on three Ryder Cup teams: 1947, 1949, and 1951.
 His career declined in the 1950s, although he managed several key wins including the 1952 Bing Crosby Pro-Am.
 His last Tour win came in 1957 at age 47, although he also teamed at age 51 with Sam Snead to win the Canada Cup for the U.S. in Puerto Rico.

 Demaret's playing style was developed by necessity through the windy conditions of his native Texas.
 He favored a low fade (left-to-right flight) on his longer shots; the method gave good distance and excellent control.
 His skills were highly rated by his contemporaries; Ben Hogan, whose career overshadowed his, opined that he was the best player he had ever seen in windy conditions.

 Demaret was known for his flamboyant personality, which he enhanced by wearing bright-colored clothing during tournaments; he had his clothes specially made, and became a fan favorite.
 As a result, he was known by his nickname, "The Wardrobe."
 He had a very good baritone voice and talent as a comedian; he frequently entertained at nightclubs at Tour stops.

-Demaret was elected to the World Golf Hall of Fame in 1983.
-In 2000, he was ranked as the 20th greatest golfer of all time by Golf Digest magazine.

 Demaret was one of the first Tour pros to become involved in golf broadcasting.
 After working as a commentator for "All Star Golf" in the early 1960s, he replaced George Rogers in 1966 as co-host for Shell's Wonderful World of Golf with Gene Sarazen, the first winner of the career grand slam.

 Business partner and double-major winner Jack Burke Jr. and Demaret started the high-standard 36-hole Champions Golf Club in Houston in the late 1950s.
 It hosted the 1967 Ryder Cup, the 1969 U.S. Open, the 1993 U.S. Amateur, and other high-profile events.